 Your voice is essential, and your participation is critical.

-Food service and hospitality struggle to retain workers
+Food service and hospitality businesses struggle to retain workers

-During the pandemic reshuffling, jobs that require in-person attendance and traditionally have lower wages, have had a more difficult time retaining workers.
-For example, the leisure and hospitality and retail industries have had the highest quit rates since November 2020, consistently above 4.5 percent.
+Jobs that are fully in-person and traditionally have lower wages have had a more difficult time retaining workers, even prior to the pandemic.
+For example, the leisure and hospitality industry has experienced the highest quit rates of all industries, with the accommodation and food services subsector of this industry experiencing a quit rate consistently above 4.5 percent since July 2021.

-Meanwhile, in more stable, higher paying industries, the number of employees quitting has been lower.
+Meanwhile, in more stable, higher paying industries, such as financial activities and manufacturing, the number of employees quitting has been lower.

 A closer look at labor force participation

-To further understand shifts in the labor force, it is interesting to look at labor force participation across different industries.
-Some have a shortage of labor, while others have a surplus of workers.
+To further understand shifts in the labor force, it is important to look at labor force participation across different industries.

-However, the U.S. Chamber is proud to lead business community in identifying the actions employers can take to offer good jobs to Americans.
-Businesses can increase their hiring pools by removing barriers to entering the workforce by expanding childcare access and “second-chance” hiring, and provide opportunities for new and existing staff to be upskilled and reskilled on the job.
+The U.S. Chamber of Commerce is proud to lead the business community in identifying the actions employers can take to remain competitive to attract and retain talent.
+Businesses can increase their hiring pools by removing barriers to entering the workforce like expanding childcare access, offering innovative benefits, participating in second-chance hiring, and providing opportunities for new and existing staff to be upskilled and reskilled on the job.